 At Bay Area Maker Faire earlier this year, the Arduino team announced the MKR Vidor 4000 board, a big new step for the Arduino team.
 The Arduino team got its start making microcontrollers easier to use by simplifying the hardware and software in the hope that anyone could get started using them.
 Now with the Vidor, the team is hoping to do the same with another class of electronics, FPGAs.

-An FPGA or Field-programmable gate array is an electronic device like a microcontroller but while a microcontroller uses it’s transistors to interpret the code you send it, an FPGA contains logic blocks like mini-circuits inside and the code you provide decides how these logic blocks are connected together.
+An FPGA, or Field-programmable gate array, is an electronic device like a microcontroller — but while a microcontroller uses its transistors to interpret the code you send it, an FPGA contains logic blocks akin to mini-circuits inside, and the code you provide decides how these logic blocks are connected together.
 This is like creating a circuit with code rather than jumper wires.
 The real benefit of this is once you’ve programmed the hardware to do a task, it can do that task at incredible speeds.

 The problem in the past was that many FPGA packages had a high barrier of entry for new users.
-On top of learning to program them, you also needed to understand how to setup the necessary hardware to run the device.
-There of course have been other packages designed to help users get started with FPGA development but none of them have had the pedigree as the Vidor.
+On top of learning to program them, you also needed to understand how to set up the necessary hardware to run the device.
+Other companies have previously released packages designed to help users get started with FPGA development, but none of them have had the pedigree as the Vidor.

 You can setup the Vidor inside the Arduino IDE by searching for it in the boards manager.
 Supporting libraries can be found in the library manager.
 Arduino has also created a good guide to get you started in understanding FPGA HDL (Hardware Description Language, the programming language used to setup an FPGA) so make sure to read the documents, even if you are a seasoned pro at microcontroller programming.